ictwise/notpp4/README.md

     - My account with dropdown for log in, register, log out, profile, admin links
     - Wishlist for storing favorites products
     - Shopping bag and further checkout page for purchasing products
-- Footer – a footer with social media icons, email, disclaimer, and copyright

 [**Database:**]()